Hylidae: Taxonomy and systematics

-The subfamilies Pelodryadinae and Phyllomedusinae are sometimes classified as distinct families of their own due to their deep divergence and unique evolutionary history (with Pelodryadinae being the sister group to Phyllomedusinae and colonizing Australia during the Eocene via the Antarctic land bridge, which at the time was not yet frozen over), but are presently retained in the Hylidae.
+The subfamilies Pelodryadinae and Phyllomedusinae are sometimes classified as subfamilies of Hylidae, but due to their deep divergence and unique evolutionary history are increasingly considered separate (with Pelodryadidae being the sister group to Phyllomedusidae and colonizing Australia during the Eocene via the Antarctic land bridge, which at the time was not yet frozen over).

 Description

 Most hylids show adaptations suitable for an arboreal lifestyle, including forward-facing eyes providing binocular vision, and adhesive pads on the fingers and toes.
 In the nonarboreal species, these features may be greatly reduced, or absent.

 Distribution and habitat

 The European tree frog (Hyla arborea) is common in the middle and south of Europe, and its range extends into Asia and North Africa.

 North America has many species of the family Hylidae, including the gray tree frog (Hyla versicolor) and the American green tree frog (H. cinerea).
 The spring peeper (Pseudacris crucifer) is also widespread in the eastern United States and is commonly heard on spring and summer evenings.